-ASTRONOMY 37 ‡ 03B1 ASTRONOMY 39 ‡ 03B2 0.5 Credit Five meetings per week Grades 11- 12 PREREQUISITES: This course is open to students who have completed two (2) credits in science, one of which must
+ASTRONOMY 37 ‡ 03B1 ASTRONOMY 39 ‡ 03B2

+PREREQUISITES: This course is open to students who have completed two (2) credits in science, one of which must be Biology with a C or better.
+To take the course on a 9 Level, students must have maintained a "B" or better in the two previous science courses.